fenago/gitlab-terraform/md/lab16_terraform_nodered.md

 `https://hub.docker.com/r/nodered/node-red/tags`

 We've got latest and latest minimal.
 These are the ones we'll be focusing on.
 But we're going to start with just latest.

+Create a directory named `terraform-docker-container`.

+`mkdir terraform-docker-container`

+Navigate into the working directory.

+`cd terraform-docker-container`

+In the working directory, create a file called `main.tf` and paste the following Terraform configuration into it.

 So the first thing we need to do is we need to download a Docker image that we will eventually deploy as a container.
 And the first thing we need to do is we need to provide a resource.